The wishlist name can't be left blank

 Routine Cleaning

-Use a cloth dampened with warm water and mild soap to clean your furniture.
+1 Clean using a cloth dampened with warm water and mild soap.

-If specific areas of the wood appear to dry out over time, you can apply a light lemon oil to help preserve the wood.
+If certain areas of the wood appear dry over time, applying a light lemon oil can help preserve the finish.

-For raw or antique finishes, we suggest dusting with a clean cloth and avoiding the use of oil or other furniture polishes/cleaners that might darken the appearance.
-Furniture with raw, semi-raw, or antique finishes are susceptible to staining from grease, wine, and other food and beverage products, as well as water.
+For raw or antique finishes, dust with a clean cloth and avoid oils or polishes that may darken the wood.
+These finishes are more vulnerable to staining from grease, wine, water, and other food or beverage spills.

 Normal everyday use will not harm our furniture's finish, but prolonged exposure to extreme conditions such as high temperature and moisture, or continual sunlight may cause some visible effects to appear.